(Author Unknown)

 40. Pray for him to enjoy God’s best in life.

-41. Take special notice for what he has done for you and the family.
+41. Take special notice of what he does for you and the family.

-42. Brag about him to other people both in front of him and even when he’s not there.
+42. Brag about him to other people in front of him and when he’s not there.

 44. Tell him 3 things you specifically appreciate about him.

-45. Honor him in front of the children (differ respectfully in private when necessary).
+45. Honor him in front of the children (differ in private when necessary).

 48. Be his “help-mate” in whatever ways you sense he needs it.

-49. Do some shoulder-to-shoulder activities with him (like watching a movie or taking a drive together) without talking.
+49. Participate in shoulder-to-shoulder activities with him without talking.
 Sometimes men just like to BE with you and not talk.

 50. Be a student of his ways so you show your love in ways he best comprehends it.

-51. When your husband is in a bad mood give him time to recover.
-Don’t crowd him.
+51. When your husband is in a bad mood give him time and space to recover.

-52. Help him to finish his goals, hobbies, or education when your see he needs it.
+52. You can bless him by helping him to finish his goals, hobbies, or education.

 53. Treat him as if God has stamped on his forehead: “Handle With Care.”

-54. Work to get rid of habits that annoy him.
+54. Work to get rid of your own habits that annoy him.

 55. Be kind and thoughtful to his relatives.
 Don’t make him choose between you.